gmplot/gmplot/README.rst

 ``gmplot`` contains a simple wrapper around Google's geocoding service enabling map initilization to the location of your choice.
-Rather than providing latitude, longitude, and zoom level during initialization, grab your gmplot instance with a location:
+Rather than providing latitude, longitude, and zoom level during initialization, grab your gmplot instance with a location and a valid Google Maps API key:

 ::

+    apikey = '' # (your API key goes here)
-    gmap = gmplot.GoogleMapPlotter.from_geocode("San Francisco")
+    gmap = gmplot.GoogleMapPlotter.from_geocode("San Francisco", apikey)

 Plot types
 ----------